sf-wdi-19-20/modules/w4_d3_0_iterators/README.md

 # Interview Prep - Iterators

 Today you'll be implementing iterator functions on the whiteboard in groups of three.
-Since there are three problems, each group member should take a turn "driving" for one problem, with the other two as support ("navigators").
+Since there are three problems, each group member should take a turn "driving" for one problem with the other two as support ("navigators").

 **Note:** DO NOT use any built-in iterator functions from Underscore or another library.
 You will often be asked in interviews to implement well-known methods like this from scratch as problem-solving exercises.